Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •   Columns were re-sorted for a more natural looking arrangement

 •   The final dataframe, IN_census_3, was also set to a csv file called IN_census_file.csv

+## Steps to Extract and Transform the Home Price Data:

 ### Extract